Denis-leparteleg/Delani-Studios/README.md

 ```
 ## Acknowledgments

-* A big up to Moringa a School for the lessons on how to program.
+* A big up to Moringa School for the lessons on how to program.
 * Team mates who have helped me with blockers.